kevinreber/mate-web-app/README.md

 ### Questions

-- [] How are messages set up to work?
+- [] How are messages/study group messages set up to work?
 - [] Prompt user if they created a new account?

 ## Available Scripts